Portrait of a Man in a Red Turban

 It’s warm and strong, just like Hong Kong

-All I look forward to is your voice again
+All I look forward to is to hear your voice again

 As memories of you firing off within my brain

-All I want is to look into your eyes with no restraint
+So I can look into your eyes with no restraint

 Like admiring the strokes of the master’s paint

-(that one I found, although observing only from the crowd)
+(that one I found, yet only as observant at distance, from the crowd)

 Or when I saw your photo in that red-ish hoodie